 Problem #2: Impedance Mismatch

 - Outsourcing to consulting companies as professional services projects.
-Integrations produced this way typically take a long time to build, and almost invariably become one-off solutions that require significant ongoing investment to maintain
+Integrations produced this way typically take a long time to build, and almost invariably become one-off solutions that require significant ongoing investment to maintain.

-Towards a Data-Centric, R&D-Focused Solution
+Towards a Solution for Scientific Data

-An effective data cloud platform requires more than just IT/cloud know-how and coding smarts.
-It requires a partnership with an organization that has deep life sciences understanding, a disciplined process for integration-building, and a commitment to open collaboration with a broad ecosystem of partners.
+An effective data cloud platform for managing scientific data requires more than just IT/cloud know-how and coding smarts.
+It requires a partnership with an organization that has deep life sciences understanding, a disciplined process for integration building, and a commitment to open collaboration with a broad ecosystem of partners.